RyterINC/thefoodryter/content/about/index.md

 - Flavor combinations
 - Book reccomendations

-Really as long as it involved with food and making food, I'll probably talk about it.
+Really as long as it's involved with food and making food, I'll probably talk about it.
 I hope you enjoy the content and I'm always open to feedback.
 Feel free to reach out and let's make great food together!